Stuart Robertson (photographer): Peace in 10,000 Hands

+Antarctic visits

+Invited by Antarctica New Zealand as part of the Community Engagement Programme for the 2014 / 2015 and the 2017 / 18 seasons, Robertson stayed at Scott Base on both trips and visited McMurdo Station as part of his Peace in 10,000 Hands Project to raise the importance of Antarctica in his "global context of Peace".

+Robertson visited and photographed Hillary's Hut, Scott's Hut and Captain Shackleton's hut at Cape Royds, and Discovery Hut on Ross Island.
+As part of his trip, Robertson camped in the McMurdo Dry Valleys to document the driest and harshest conditions on Earth.

+Career in film

 Robertson was commissioned by the Auckland War Memorial Museum to create a film for International Day of Peace.
 The film was projected onto the front of the Museum.

-Robertson produced "The Exquisite Clarity of Standing Together", a collaboration with Tiki Taane for his exhibition at Pataka Art + Museum.
+Robertson produced The Exquisite Clarity of Standing Together, a collaboration with Tiki Taane for his exhibition at Pataka Art + Museum.
 The collaboration utilized Robertson's images with a specially written original piece of music.